BartJongejan/Bracmat/README.md

     * setup.py

-      Makefile for buidling the module.
+      Makefile for building the module.

 * Windows
     * bracmat.exe